What to expect from this workshop

 This is not an introduction to the use of Stata software

-Will not cover any of the more advanced topics, such as multiple imputation of missing data or multilevel meta-analysis
+We will not cover any of the more advanced topics, such as meta-regression, multiple imputation of missing data or multilevel meta-analysis

 Introduction

 What you did by collecting information from many studies that tried to answer the same research question was a type of meta-analysis.
-So a meta-analysis is an analysis in which the observations are effect sizes reported in other research, usually published research.
+So a meta-analysis is an analysis in which the observations are effect sizes (and estimates of their error) reported in other research, usually published research.
 Of course, to have “an apples to apples” comparison, you want each of the studies to be addressing a similar, if not the same, research question.
-You want the outcome measures used to the similar or the same, and the comparison group to be the same.
+You want the outcome measures used to be similar or the same, and the comparison group to be the same.
 Other things, such as the number of participants, need not be similar across studies.

 A systematic review is very similar to a meta-analysis, except the effect sizes (and other values) are not collected from the articles, and hence there is no statistical analysis of these data.
 Rather, the goal is to give a descriptive summary of the articles.
 I think of a systematic review as a qualitative version of a meta-analysis.